youyifong/tsp/README.md

 Required input:
 - --f List of K file names.
 In this example, for the first file, the program expects to find both file1.png and file1_masks_id.png.
 For the following files, e.g. file2.png, the program expects to find the mask file (_masks_id.png) if the method is Mask and the image file otherwise.

-- --m List of K-1 values from Mask, Intensity_avg_pos, Intensity_avg_all, or Intensity_total.
+- --m List of K-1 values from Mask, Intensity_avg_all, or Intensity_total.
 Methods for finding multistained cells.
 Under mask, overlap between A and B is computed for individual B cells, not all B cells.

 - --c List of K-1 cutoff values for deciding if markers are present.